 The CSA conducted a survey of residents in FY 10-11 to determine the feasibility of various transportation services, including carpools and vanpools.
 The study recommends establishing a carpool and vanpool program, conducting public outreach, and bicycle infrastructure improvements.
 In 2012, the CSA distributed a flyer to residents, which included a brief survey on their commute destinations.
-Planned activities for the CSA iIn FY 12-13 the CSA completed a community outreach program to educate and gather feedback from residents, and the CSA plans to analyze survey results. include conducting an educational campaign about public transit services already available to residents.
+In FY 12-13 the CSA completed a community outreach program to educate and gather feedback from residents, and the CSA plans to analyze survey results.
 The CSA reported that it has selected consultants to assist with the educational process and to develop the transportation demand management program for the CSA.
 The CSA intends to develop a multi-year plan of action in 2013.
-The CSA anticipates future services may include that vanpools, more extensive carpooling and/or perhaps a shuttlebus route connecting CSA T-1 to select locations including BART stations or Bishop Ranch-.
-The CSA anticipates could be explored in more depth in the future. initiating the process of selecting a vanpool leasing or shuttle company to provide transit service, via a competitive bid process in 2013.
+The CSA anticipates future services may include vanpools, more extensive carpooling and/or a shuttle route connecting CSA T-1 to select locations including BART stations or Bishop Ranch.
+The CSA anticipates initiating the process of selecting a vanpool leasing or shuttle company to provide transit service, via a competitive bid process in 2013.